demisto/content/Packs/AzureNetworkSecurityGroups/Integrations/AzureNetworkSecurityGroups/AzureNetworkSecurityGroups_description.md

 4. In the *Tenant ID* field, enter your Tenant ID .
 5. In the *Application redirect URI* field, enter your Application redirect URI.
 6. Save the instance.
-7. Run the `!azure-nsg-generate-login-url` command in the War Room and follow the instruction.
+7. Run the `!azure-nsg-generate-login-url` command in the War Room and follow the instructions.

 ### Authentication Using the Client Credentials Flow